finddup - Find files common to two directories (or not)

 Since files with same inodes are considered as different when looking for duplicates in a single directory, there are weird behaviors -- not bugs -- with hard links.

 The current algorithm is dumb, as it does not use any hashing of the file content.

-Here are the things I tried, which did not help at all: (1) Computing md5s on the whole files, which is not satisfactory because files are often not read entirely, hence the md5s can not be properly computed, (2) computing XORs of the first 4, 16 and 256 bytes with rejection as soon as one does not match, (3) reading files in parts of increasing sizes so that rejection could be done with only a small fraction read when possible, (4) using mmap instead of open/read.
+Here are the things I tried, which did not help at all: (1) Computing md5s on the whole files, which is not satisfactory because files are often not read entirely, hence the md5s cannot be properly computed, (2) computing XORs of the first 4, 16 and 256 bytes with rejection as soon as one does not match, (3) reading files in parts of increasing sizes so that rejection could be done with only a small fraction read when possible, (4) using mmap instead of open/read.

 The format of the output should definitely be improved.
 Not clear how.

-Their could be some fancy option to link two instances of the command running on different machines to reduce network disk accesses.
+There could be some fancy option to link two instances of the command running on different machines to reduce network disk accesses.
 This may not help much though.

 finddup -p0d blah